 The temple offers meditation services and meditation instruction for urbanites leading a hectic life.
 It serves as a spiritual community for friendship and support as well as a monastery for cultivation and training.
-Every Sunday we offer public services at 10 am and 4 pm ($5 suggested donation).
+Every Sunday we offer public services at 10 am ($10 suggested donation).
 We have daily, weekly practice schedules for members.
-Children's Service takes place last Sunday each month (10:30 to 11:30 am).
 We also offer introductory meditation courses and retreats throughout the year.
 Rev. Sanha is the current Temple Director and resident teacher.

-Temple Residency is available for people who want to spend some time (one week minimum) living in the temple to cultivate their practice.
+The temple offers Temple Residency for people who want to spend some time living in the temple to cultivate their practice.
 The residents participate in temple programs in the mornings and/or evenings while maintaining their job or studies.
-If you wish to be a temple guest for few days, book your stay via Airbnb.

 Beginner's Zen Retreat

 Fri.
 7 pm to Sat. noon